Explicit Vologodsky Integration for Hyperelliptic Curves: Preliminaries

 \subsection{Rigid Analysis}

 We will make use of several concepts from rigid analytic geometry.
-Some standard references are the book of Bosch--G{\"u}ntzer--Remmert \cite{bosch_guntzer_remmert84:non_archimed_analysis} and the book of Fresnel--van der Put \cite{fresnel_put04:rigid_analytic_geometry} (see also Schneider \cite{schneider_1998} for a quick introduction).
+Some standard references are the book of Bosch--G\"untzer--Remmert \cite{bosch_guntzer_remmert84:non_archimed_analysis} and the book of Fresnel--van der Put \cite{fresnel_put04:rigid_analytic_geometry} (see also Schneider \cite{schneider_1998} for a quick introduction).

-We will use the marker "an" to denote rigid analytification; in particular, $\A^{1,\an}$ denotes the rigid affine line.
+We will use the marker ``an'' to denote rigid analytification; in particular, $\A^{1,\an}$ denotes the rigid affine line.
 Set

 An open (resp. closed) disc is a rigid space isomorphic to some $B(a,r)$ (resp. $\overline{B}(a,r)$).
 An (open) annulus is one isomorphic to

 A \defi{wide open space} is a rigid analytic space isomorphic to the complement in a smooth complete connected curve of finitely many closed discs.
 Examples of wide opens include open discs and annuli.
 A wide open space is \defi{basic} if it is isomorphic to the complement in a good reduction complete connected curve of finitely many closed discs, each of which is contained in a distinct residue disc.
 These spaces are the building blocks of Coleman's theory.
 In this paper, two types of basic wide opens will be particularly important.
 We call a basic wide open space \defi{rational} (resp. \defi{hyperelliptic}) if it lies in the rigid analytification of $\P^1$ (resp. a hyperelliptic curve).